Oil prices leap after Russia and others agree to output cuts

 "There is optimism in the market that finally the oil glut will soon dissipate," said Ali Hamoudi, CEO of Adaa Financial Services in Dubai.

-The group of non-OPEC nations -- which also includes Mexico and Kazakhstan -- will aim to reduce their production by 558,000 barrels a day, according to a statement.
+The group of non-OPEC nations -- which includes Mexico, Kazakhstan and Oman -- will aim to reduce their production by 558,000 barrels a day, according to a statement.
 That follows OPEC's deal last month to cut its overall production by 1.2 million barrels a day.

 Related: Trump backer says it's 'foolish to double U.S. oil output